 The Canadian Institute of Nuclear Physics is a formal organization of the Canadian nuclear physics research community to promote excellence in nuclear research and education, and to advocate the interests and goals of the community both domestically and abroad.

-The CINP is pleased to announce the 2021 Undergraduate Research Scholarships program, to enable gifted undergraduates to work with a supervisor on nuclear physics research this summer.
-A total of six awards are available.
+The 2022 Undergraduate Research Scholarships program enables gifted undergraduates to work with a supervisor on nuclear physics research this summer.
+A total of six $5000 awards are available.

 The CINP White Paper Committee

 Adam Garnsworthy firstname.lastname@example.org (Nuclear Structure)